 - being emotionally unsatisfied

-- wanting more emotional connections
+- wanting more emotional attachments

 - falling out of love with partners

 - falling in love with someone outside the marriage (e.g., a coworker, a friend, etc.)

 - wanting to exact revenge on a partner who cheated on them

-When Cheating is OK
+When Is Cheating Okay?

 You and your partner have to define what constitutes cheating before it happens; that way, you’re on a level playing field.
 You’ll also need to look at the “big picture” as a couple and as an individual.